isomerpages/ogp-parkingsg/index.md

 description: Pay for parking using your mobile devices at all coupon parking car parks.
 image: /images/parking-logo-with-name-2.png
 permalink: /
-notification: We have updated our Terms of Use and Privacy Policy on 23 October 2023.
-Please note that by using ParkingSG, you are automatically agreeing to these changes, which can be found at the links below
+notification: We are updating our Terms of Use and Privacy Policy on 23 October 2023.
+Please note that by using ParkingSG, you are automatically agreeing to these changes.
 sections:
   - hero:
       title: Parking.sg